bornfight/README/playbooks/code-review.md

 	3. Anyone else on the project.
 	4. Anyone else, use [slack #development-codereview](https://bornfight.slack.com/archives/C013098CQ92) 🔒 to find a reviewer
 3. After a reviewer is selected, responsibility for this PR is transfered to him/her.
 Reviewer has options to:
-	1. Do a Code Review and Approve PR.
+	* a) Do a Code Review and Approve PR.
-	2. Do a Code Review and Request Changes on the PR.
+	* b) Do a Code Review and Request Changes on the PR.
-	3. Return a response that he/she will be able to do Code Review some time later (say when).
+	* c) Return a response that he/she will be able to do Code Review some time later (say when).
-	4. Return a response that he/she won't be able to do a Code Review.
+	* d) Return a response that he/she won't be able to do a Code Review.
-4. After a reviewer has responded and completed point 3., the PR creator has to do one of the following:
+4. After a reviewer has completed step 3, the PR creator has to do one of the following, depending on the response (3a,3b,3c,3d):
-	1. (3.1) Merge PR.
+	* (3.a) Merge PR.
-	2. (3.2) Make changes.
+	* (3.b) Agree on, or question the suggested changes.
+Provide examples and arguments which support your position.
-	3. (3.3, 3.4) find someone else for the Code Review.
+	* (3.c, 3.d) find someone else for the Code Review.
 5. Repeat 3. and 4. untill the PR is merged.

 ### Important Notes:
+ - Keep pull requests short.
+They should not have to take a long time to review, and therefore should not include a lot of code.
+ - Try to break functionalities into smaller PRs.
+You should prefer multiple PRs as opposed to one giant PR which includes all the changes. [<sup>[2]</sup>](https://github.com/bornfight/README/pull/38/files#r422118361)
- - A Code Review shouldn't in any way distract a developer from doing his current task.
+ - A Code Review shouldn't distract anyone from doing his or her current task.
 Ideally, a Code Review is done after a meeting, lunch or finishing a task or your own PR.
  - Take your time doing Code Review.
 Minimum time spent on Code Review should be around 10 minutes.
  - A Code Review should be done until the end of the next working day.
  - If there is a larger PR, notify your project manager that it will take you longer to review.
- - In order for Code review to be as efficient as possible, try to break functionalities into smaller PR-s.
-A PR should consist of no more than 20 files.
  - If a reviewer is someone not currently working on your project, write a detailed description of what is the purpose of this PR.
  - Try to split commits into smaller quantifiable functionalities.
 This way, PR can be reviewed by commit, or even merged partially by commits.
 Also, this way we can keep trace of the project development.

-### How to do a good code review
+### How to do a good Code Review
 * This will be covered in a separate document and linked here, or merged, when complete.
 Tracked in #60